 Newly-elected president Grover Cleveland disapproved of the coup, however, the junta (provisional republic) didn’t initially answer to the U.S. and refused his order to stand down.
 But hadn’t Minister Stevens and U.S. Marines helped them overthrow the Queen?
 Historian James Haley notes: “The Junta’s conscience was untroubled by the irony that they had provoked American [military] intervention by pleading that their American lives and property were in danger, but now proclaimed for themselves this new national Hawaiian identity in order to tell the United States to get lost.”
 In keeping with their Spirit of ’76 spin, the Queen was purportedly overheard vowing to behead the rebels.
 The image of a Polynesian woman beheading white American businessmen played into the hands of the pro-annexation crowd in Washington, D.C.
-Moreover, rebel-supporting congressmen outnumbered Cleveland.
+Moreover, rebel-supporting congressmen outnumbered Cleveland, who was a friend of Lili’uokalani’s.
 President Cleveland also didn’t realize at first that, during the coup, Lili’uokalani actually capitulated to the United States, not the Honolulu Rifles (Britain and France had taken over temporarily in the past when their subjects had tried to overthrow the Hawaiians).

 American annexation wasn’t a foregone conclusion.
 The Hawaiian Patriotic League, composed of native Hawaiians, successfully lobbied the Senate to oppose incorporation into the U.S. from 1893-1897, but the unfolding context of the Spanish-American War (below) foiled their efforts.
 Motivated by America’s need for a mid-Pacific fueling station, President William McKinley signed a congressional joint resolution — requiring only a majority vote instead of the 66% required for a treaty (of annexation) — and the U.S. annexed the islands in 1898.
 Hawaii became a U.S. territory in 1900, with Dole as its first governor.
 By then, the Navy coveted the port at Pearl Harbor that planners hoped would help the U.S. protect its Asian interests.
 In 1993, a century after the overthrow, Congress and President Clinton issued the Apology Resolution, formally apologizing for the American overthrow of the Hawaiian Kingdom.
 Today, some of the 20% of state residents who identify as Hawai’i natives commemorate the pre-American era with the ‘Onipa’a (“steadfast”) celebration, named after a song the fallen queen wrote in captivity.

 Further west, the U.S. had no pretensions of taking over Japan the way it had Hawaii.
 As mentioned above, the U.S. fleet of four warships under Matthew Perry sailed into Edo Harbor (Tokyo) in 1853 more in search of trade.
 They also hoped to build coaling stations for the steamships Japanese called the “giant, dragons puffing smoke.”
 There wasn’t a lot of dialog at first other than the unspoken message of the gunboats.
 Perry just presented a letter (in English) from President Millard Fillmore demanding that Japan open its ports for trade and returned in 1854 with more ships.
 Japanese were divided amongst themselves during the Bakumatsu era of transition and factionalism between traditional shogunate rulers and ishin shishi that wanted to expand through more Western-style imperialism.
-The island had been mostly closed off to the outside the world for centuries, other than a small island port at Dejima opened to Dutch trade.
+The island had been mostly closed off to the outside world for centuries, other than a small island port at Dejima opened to Dutch trade.

 Perry’s arrival ignited anti-foreign sentiment that complicated things further.
 Leaders didn’t want a repeat of the wars with Western powers that plagued 19th-century China (below), so they complied and representatives of Tokugawa’s Shogunate reluctantly signed the Convention of Kanagawa, or U.S.-Japan Treaty of Peace and Amity, the terms of which historians in the respective countries dispute to this day.
 The upshot was that, through the implied threat of blunt force, the U.S. gained trade access at Shimoda and Hakodate and built a new consulate, but didn’t establish any of its own ports.
 Japan also opened diplomatic relations with Britain and Russia.
 The Meiji (Restoration) Government that seized power in 1868 embraced the Western science and technology they’d learned from the Dutch and favored more international trade.

 Foreign policy always connects to the domestic economy, as the late 19th century illustrates.
 America’s annexation of Hawaii and expansion into the Pacific connected to a major recession, the Panic of 1893.
 The U.S. was a victim of its own success, out-producing itself in both farming and manufacturing.
 In other words, domestic markets were glutted or saturated, with production outstripping consumption in food and goods.
 What the U.S. needed was access to overseas markets and William McKinley won the 1896 election for the GOP by promising farmers and factory workers foreign markets, as we saw at the close of the last chapter.
 And the president came through, at least according to the re-election campaign poster at the top of the chapter.
 In 1900, he offered those same blue-collar workers a “full dinner pail.”
 McKinley and his Assistant Secretary of the Navy, Theodore Roosevelt, were followers of retired admiral Alfred T. Mahan, president of the U.S. Naval War College in Newport, Rhode Island, who wrote on the importance of sea power to America’s future.
-Updating Manifest Destiny to Hawaii, Mahan wrote: “In our infancy we bordered on the Atlantic only; our youth carried our boundary to the Gulf of Mexico; to-day maturity sees us upon the Pacific.
+Updating Manifest Destiny to Hawaii, Mahan wrote: “In our infancy, we bordered on the Atlantic only; our youth carried our boundary to the Gulf of Mexico; to-day maturity sees us upon the Pacific.
 Have we no right or call to progress in that direction?”

 Market access required a strong Merchant Marine, which required a strong Navy, which required distant harbors for maintenance and refueling and access to key canals and chokepoints, or bottlenecks.
 Strong navies and merchant fleets need access, for instance, to the Suez Canal and Straits of Hormuz (Persian Gulf) and Malacca (Southeast Asia).
 Mahan advised that the U.S. attain Caribbean islands like Puerto Rico and Cuba to defend a canal that it would build across the Panamanian Isthmus to connect its Atlantic and Pacific navies.
 Such considerations also motivated the U.S. to acquire Hawaii and access to overseas harbors in Asia and Latin America.